rjorton/GoPrime/README.md

 GoPrime is combined with GoPrimeTree for visualising the CT results on a phylogenetic tree of the data, and GoPrimeAlign for identifying possible genotypic specific primer/probe sites.

+GoPrime was designed by Emma Howson, under the supervision of Veronica Fowler and Don King, and in collaboration with Richard Orton.